Which companies don’t advertise in publications that spread hate and division?

 Has a company that you shop with given you feedback about their advertising?
 If so please let us know.

-If you own or work for a company and want to make sure you’re not funding hate, you can block online ads for the Sun, Daily Mail and Express.
+If you own or work for a company and want to make sure you’re not funding hate, you can block online ads for the Sun and Daily Mail – and other hateful media.
 You can either speak to your media agency or use these instructions to block them through the Google Display Network.
 You can also block through Facebook Audience Network using their guide.